melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy-workflows/galaxy-workflows.md

 * From the history menu <img src="../media/Galaxy-menu.png" width=20 />, click **Saved Histories**
 * Select the history: *Imported: Workflow-finished*

+-->
 ### Workflow creation: Method 1

 We will create a workflow from an existing history.
 You can use this method to make a re-useable analysis from one you’ve already done. i.e. You can perform the analysis once and then create a workflow out of it to re-use it on more/new data.
 We will create a workflow from the history you imported in step 1 above.
 The footnote below explains the steps that created this history.
 These are the steps we will mimic in the workflow.

-Make sure your current history is the one you imported in Section 2 - Step 1 above (*imported: Workflow_finished.*) If not, switch to it.
+Make sure your current history is the one you imported in Section 2 - Step 1 above (*imported: workflow_finished.*) If not, switch to it.
+If you couldn't import it, you should be able to complete this step with any suitable history.

 **Now we will create the workflow.**